VoidOne-App/VoidOne/README.md

                                      │
                                      ▼
                          ┌───────────────────────┐
                          │   OPERATING SYSTEM   │
                          └───────────────────────┘
 ```

-The goal is not to replace the gaming ecosystem with another closed ecosystem.
+The objective is not to replace the gaming ecosystem with another closed ecosystem.

-The goal is to give the player a native, open, and extensible layer that works with the ecosystem they already use.
+The objective is to provide players with an open, native, extensible layer that works with the ecosystem they already use.

 > **VoidOne is not being built to become another storefront.
 It is being built to become the layer between the player, the operating system, and the gaming ecosystem.**